A Financial Agreement deals with what happens with your assets and liabilities and can be entered into either:

 - After divorce.

-A Financial Agreement allows you to agree to what happens to your property in a way that meets your own individual needs.
+A Financial Agreement allows you to agree to the division of your property in a way that meets your own individual needs.

-If you are considering a Financial Agreement it is vital that you obtain legal advice as one of the requirements for the Agreement to be binding is that each party has received legal advice.
-It is also important that the Agreement complies with the Family Law Act, as the Court can set aside an Agreement on a number of grounds.
+If you are considering a Financial Agreement, it is vital that you obtain legal advice as one of the requirements for the Agreement to be binding is that each party has received independent legal advice.
+It is also important that the Agreement complies with the Family Law Act as the Court can set aside an Agreement on a number of grounds.

-If you want to end a Financial Agreement you can enter into a Termination Agreement.
+If you want to end a Financial Agreement you need to enter into a Termination Agreement.

-Contact us to arrange an appointment with an accredited family law specialist or an experienced solicitor who can provide legal advice on all Financial Agreements including what to include in a Financial Agreement, and the circumstances where the Agreement can be set aside.
+Contact us to arrange an appointment with an accredited Family Law specialist or an experienced solicitor who can provide legal advice on all Financial Agreements including what to include in a Financial Agreement, and the circumstances where the Agreement could be set aside.